exactly-once/Home/content/posts/side-effects.md

  - side effects that are published all come from the same processing attempt
  - by the time the message is processed successfully (consumed), all side effects that resulted from non-successful attempts are cleaned up

 Our sketched up algorithm satisfies all four.
 The side effects are made visible when the transactional store transaction completes.
 All side effects come from the same (successful) attempt because we ensure their identity contains a unique value.
-We make sure to leave no garbage by recording the identity of side effects before thy are created and cleaning up data generated by failed attempts.
+We make sure to leave no garbage by recording the identity of side effects before they are created and cleaning up data generated by failed attempts.

 Two types of side effects we mentioned so far were outgoing messages and blobs.
 In the next power we will take a closer look at another type of side effect - a HTTP request/response.
 While we have you here, we would like to invite you to our workshops.
 On Feb 18-19 you can join us a [dotnetdays.ro](https://dotnetdays.ro/Workshops) and on Mar 12-12 on [NDC Workshops](https://ndcworkshops.com/slot/reliable-event-driven-microservices).